Enduring Power of Attorney – Managing the business of an incapacitated person

 Enduring power of attorney is required to deal with the affairs of someone who was declared legally incompetent or incapacitated.
 Unlike a regular power of attorney, a permanent or durable POA is not automatically canceled over time or due to the mental incapacity of the principal.
 The option to create an enduring power of attorney was first enacted by the Knesset in 2017.
 The general public in Israel is often unaware that a durable power of attorney can be granted in Israel.

-Michael Decker is a partner in the law firm of Cohen, Decker, Pax, Brosh in Jerusalem and Petach Tikva.
-In this article Michael will explain in which cases a lasting power of attorney is required and how it is granted.
+Anat Levi is a Lawyer in the law firm of Cohen, Decker, Pax, Brosh in Jerusalem and Petach Tikva.
+In this article Anat will explain in which cases a lasting power of attorney is required and how it is granted.
 If you require more information regarding a general POA, we recently wrote an article on the subject.

 How is an enduring power of attorney different from a regular POA?